Summary: In this tutorial, you will learn how to use the Oracle SELECT

 Code language: SQL (Structured Query Language) (sql)

-C) Querying data from all columns of a table
+Querying data from all columns of a table #

-The following example retrieves all rows from all columns of the customers
+statement retrieves data from all columns of the customers

 table: